 Before and after surgery for thyroid cancer

-you may visit a pre-assessment clinic before your operation.
-At the clinic, you will have some tests to check your general health.
+You usually visit a pre-assessment clinic before your operation for thyroid cancer.
+You will have some tests to check your general health.
 These may include:

-You will see a member of the surgical team.
-In some hospitals you may also see a specialist nurse.
+You will meet with a member of the surgical team.
+You may also meet a specialist nurse.
 They will talk to you about your operation.
-This is a good time to ask questions and talk about any concerns you have.
+You can ask them questions and talk about any concerns you have.

-You will see the doctor who gives you your anaesthetic (the anaesthetist) either at a clinic or when you are admitted to hospital.
+You will meet with the doctor who gives you your anaesthetic (anaesthetist) either at a clinic or when you are admitted to hospital.

 Checking your vocal cords

-If you smoke, it is important to try to try to give up before your operation.
+If you smoke, it is important to try to stop or cut down before your operation.
 This will help reduce your risk of problems such as a chest infection.
 It will also help your wound heal after the operation.
 Your GP or practice nurse can give you advice.

 Needing help at home